Mini Moke: In popular culture

-The Moke met with renewed success in the 1980s when French actress and model Brigitte Bardot was pictured driving a Moke with her dogs in St. Tropez, France.
+The Moke met with renewed success in the 1980s after French actress and model Brigitte Bardot was pictured driving a Moke with her dogs in St. Tropez, France.

-In 1982 the Seychelles issued a commemorative "Transportation" postage stamp featuring the Mini Moke.
+In 1982, the Seychelles issued a commemorative "Transportation" postage stamp featuring the Mini Moke.

-In 2016 the Moke was included in an exhibition titled "AL(L) Projects with Aluminum", curated by Maria Cristina Didero at the Grand-Hornu in Belgium.
+In 2016, the Moke was included in an exhibition titled "AL(L) Projects with Aluminum", curated by Maria Cristina Didero at the Grand-Hornu in Belgium.
 The show explored experimentation with aluminium in art, design, and industry.

 A "Panorama Mokes" event was held In October 2016 which brought together a group of Mini Mokes alongside their "tin top" cousins the "Classic Minis" which met at Bathurst, New South Wales, Australia.
 Alongside the Minis, the MOKE also celebrated 50 years since production in Australia and participated in a four-day event with everyone arriving on cue to the 2016 Supercheap Auto Bathurst 1000.

-In 2021 the Moke that featured in The Prisoner sold at auction for £69,750.
+In 2021, the Moke that featured in The Prisoner sold at auction for £69,750.
+The last petrol powered Moke revival was sold at the Blenheim Palace Ball auction in 2022.
+The proceeds of the event were donated to the charity Starlight UK.

+In 2024, a red Mini Moke is seen being driven by the principal character Mackenzie Clarke (played by Anna Samson) in the series Return to Paradise.